FAQ

 Troubleshooting Steps:

-Can I use the agentic method to configure workflows if I don’t have Cursor or VS Code?
+Can I use the Coding Agent method to configure workflows?

-No. The agentic method requires an IDE with Fly MCP integration.
+The Coding Agent method requires Fly MCP integration.

 Use the manual method to configure your workflows - it’s straightforward:

-.github/workflows/*.ymlfiles - Add the configuration snippets (permissions block + Fly action step) - see details
+2. Add the configuration snippets (permissions block + Fly action step)

 Both methods achieve the same result.